ans-group/docs.ukfast.co.uk/source/network/firewalls/RA_VPN_Tab.md

 #### IP Pool (default 192.168.20.0/24)

 This is the IP range that will be allocated out by the firewall to each user as they connect to the VPN.
-This range needs to be different than the range is use on your local network and that in use on your UKFast servers.
+This range needs to be different than the range in use for local network and that in use on your UKFast servers.

 #### Zones To Be Accessed